 Flight Tracker

-• The beautiful wood paneled overnight train from Gaborone to Bulawayo with soft pillows, warm blankets and white gloved porters.
+• The beautiful wood-paneled overnight train from Gaborone to Bulawayo with soft pillows, warm blankets, and white-gloved porters.

-• Camping in eastern Zimbabwe one Christmas overlooking the hills of war-torn Mozambique trying to imagine what life must be like for anyone living there.
+• Camping in eastern Zimbabwe one Christmas, overlooking the hills of war-torn Mozambique, trying to imagine what life must be like for anyone living there.
 It was the first time the world heard of kidnapped child soldiers forced to kill their own families.

 • The leaflets that would drop from the South African military planes telling everyone they were Botswana’s friends right before they’d raid a border town looking for ANC.

 • And of course, my first wild animal sighting—a giraffe crossing the tarmac in front of a blood red setting sun.
-We had hitched a ride in the back of a Datsun like truck heading back from Victoria Falls to Maun.
+We had hitched a ride in the back of a Datsun truck heading back from Victoria Falls to Maun.
 I think I cried at the sheer beauty of the sight.
 Truly, a National Geographic moment.

-I don’t know when I became captivated by Africa but by 4th grade, I was hooked.
+I don’t know when I became captivated by Africa, but by 4th grade, I was hooked.
 I remember Mrs. Smith walking down the classroom aisle holding open the latest National Geographic magazine.
 She’d display pages of African tribesmen in all their regalia or herds of elephants up to their bellies in marsh water.
 She never did let us hold the magazine ourselves.
-I figure that she didn’t want us turning to the next page with the bare breasted tribal women on display.
+I figure that she didn’t want us turning to the next page with the bare-breasted tribal women on display.

 Like this?
 Please share!